DS4PS/nhood-change-project/fed-programs.md

 -------

-After reading a little about the programs, what are your views on the mechanisms?
+After reading a little about the programs, what are your views on the tax credit mechanisms?

-What is your instinctive response after learning some of the details of how they operate?

 Before we explore the data, what is your apriori hypothesis?
-Do you think they will work as designed?
+Do you think we will find evidence that they worked as designed?

 ---------